hilmanfatoni/Multi-LMC_Optimization/README.md

 Correspondence: muhammadhilman.fatoni@tum.de

 ## Description
-This application is designed for the acquisition of data from multiple Leap Motion Controller (LMC), optimization of LMC placements, and performance analysis by evaluating hand properties and LMC visibility against the Marker-based Motion Capture (MMC).\
+This application is designed for the acquisition of data from multiple Leap Motion Controller (LMC), optimization of LMC placements, and performance analysis by evaluating hand anthropometrics and LMC visibility against the Marker-based Motion Capture (MMC).\
 The code is developed using C++ and Python language in VSCode IDE, and specially tailored for a Windows environment.

 ## Repository Overview